Mapping Future Imaginaries – Global

 Hanna Husberg & Agata Marzecova

-Towards Atmospheric Care is an art-led research project by visual artist Hanna Husberg and researcher in ecology, photography and new media, Agata Marzecova.
+Towards Atmospheric Care is an art-led research project by visual artist Hanna Husberg and researcher in ecology, photography and new media Agata Marzecova.
 Towards Atmospheric Care explores air as a naturalcultural and technoecological phenomenon situated in the nexus of media, science and technological mediation.
-The project is developed through situated case studies which explore different ways and practices of making the materiality of air and atmospheric phenomena perceptible to human experience and how these practices contribute to the construction of specific environmental imaginaries, legitimising certain practices over others, and influencing how boundaries are drawn.
+The project is developed through situated case studies that explore different ways and practices of making the materiality of air and atmospheric phenomena perceptible to human experience and how these practices contribute to the construction of specific environmental imaginaries, legitimising certain practices over others and influencing how boundaries are drawn.

 Find us: http://www.towardsatmospheric.care